operator-framework/community-operators/docs/testing-operators.md

 my-operator.package.yaml
 ```

-where *my-operator* is the name of your Operatpr.
+where *my-operator* is the name of your Operator.
 If you don't have this format yet, refer to our [README](https://github.com/operator-framework/community-operators/blob/master/README.md).
 We will refer to this example of `my-operator` in the following instructions.

 # Table of Contents